Serveny/vs-code-streaming/README.md

 - No Text decoration sync (At the moment not possible, because there is no way to get them over the vscode extension api.
 At least I do not know of any solution)
 - Cursor doesn't show, if you interacted with the web instance.
 Just reload the browser source/window and it should work again.
+- Desync sometimes when to much text changes in to less time

 ## Additional Help